epsilonlabs/emc-cameo/README.md

 Another option is to use Maven / Gradle / Ivy to automatically download all the dependencies, as done in the [Epsilon standalone Ant example](https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git/tree/examples/org.eclipse.epsilon.examples.workflow.standalone).
 An adaptation of this approach with Maven is available in the [`examples/org.eclipse.epsilon.emc.magicdraw.examples.etl/pom.xml`](examples/org.eclipse.epsilon.emc.magicdraw.examples.etl/pom.xml) file.

+The Maven artifacts for this repository are hosted in Github Packages, which requires [some configuration to be accessed](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).

 ## Other resources